tthuillier/WorkshopDiscordBotEpitech/Part00_InstallAndSetup.md

 # python dependency, for your user only
 python3 -m pip install --user "discord.py[voice]" youtube_dl

-## The [voice] extension and the youtube_dl are optional for now, but we will need it for part 3.
+## The [voice] extra and youtube_dl are optional for now, but we will need them for part 03.
 ```

 *If you don't use Fedora, you can figure out how to get python3 and pip.*